Hollywood Feed Grooming & Bathing

 At select Hollywood Feed locations, we have on-staff groomers who offer a variety of services from a simple bathe and brush to an all over cut and style.
 Grooming appointments are made by phone or in person at one of our grooming locations.

 Some locations have self-service dog wash stations that are stocked with everything you need to bathe your pup without an appointment.
-Dog washes close an hour prior to the store to allow us to clean and sanitize the bath.
+Dog washes close 1 hour prior to the store to allow us to clean and sanitize the bath.

 Grooming Your Dog Is Important